 I know you like being in control of your life.
 Me, too.
-However, some women want to control everyone else’s life as well.
-The control freak believes that her nonstop intervention is beneficial and even required.
+However, some people want to control everyone else’s life as well.
+The control freak believes that nonstop intervention is beneficial and even required.

 What do Steve Jobs, Angelina Jolie, Bill Gates, Tom Cruise and Kate Gosselin have in common?
 They are famous control freaks!

-She sincerely believes that in order to protect herself she has to be in control of every aspect of her life.
-Her greatest fear is being vulnerable.
+The control freak sincerely believes that in order to protect him or herself they have to be in control of every aspect of their life.
+Their greatest fear is being vulnerable.

-Now who can blame her?
+Now who can blame them?
 Haven’t you been crushed at some time or another when you were vulnerable?
 It didn’t feel good, did it?
 I have a few fences myself.

-But the control freak has an obsessive need to get her way in ALL exchanges with you.
-She wants to make the plans, deciding what and when you will do anything.
-If she can’t do this then she lets you know in no uncertain terms she will be unhappy – and it’s YOUR fault.
+But the control freak has an obsessive need to get his or her way in ALL exchanges with you.
+He or she wants to make the plans, deciding what and when you will do anything.
+If they can’t do this then they let you know in no uncertain terms they will be unhappy – and it’s YOUR fault.

-When a control freak cannot control she experiences a series of rapid phases:
+When a control freak cannot control he or she experiences a series of rapid phases: